Kori Bustard (Ardeotis kori)

 Trend justification:

-Senyatso et al. (2012) found that the Extent of Occurrence contracted by 21% in East Africa and 8% in southern Africa since the late 19th century, and there was extensive qualitative evidence for an overall population decline, with considerable pre- and post-1970 population declines in all range states except Zambia and Angola, as well as ongoing changes in the internal characteristics of this species’s range, at least since the early 20th century.
+Senyatso et al. (2013) found that the Extent of Occurrence contracted by 21% in East Africa and 8% in southern Africa since the late 19th century, and there was extensive qualitative evidence for an overall population decline, with considerable pre- and post-1970 population declines in all range states except Zambia and Angola, as well as ongoing changes in the internal characteristics of this species’ range, at least since the early 20th century.
 In Tanzania, encounter rates dropped considerably since the 1970s outside of national parks in areas such as the Kilimanjaro plains, Lolkisale and Monduli plains, Arusha Chini, Loliondo (N. Cordeiro in litt.
 2013).
-In the South African Karoo the species experiences high levels of mortality owing to collisions with power lines, and collision rates in Namibia are also thought to be extremely high.
-Estimates of 534 (95% CI 139-931) birds killed annually in the Karoo alone (rising to 721 [95% CI 188-1,256] birds when adjusted for observer search bias) are worryingly high given that the total South African population has been estimated at just 2,000-5,000 birds (Shaw 2013).
-Although comparison of road census data in the Karoo from the 1980s and 2000s did not find evidence of a decline, it is possible that the area is acting as a population sink for this locally nomadic species (J. Shaw in litt.
-2013).
-Overall trends are hard to piece together, but given the qualitative evidence for range-wide declines, it seems reasonable to suspect that the species is undergoing ongoing declines of 25-29% in 47 years (three generations).
+Modelled occurrence data across Tanzania estimated that between two periods (1980-1999 and 2000-2020) the occupied range in Tanzania had undergone a 30 % greater contraction than expected by chance (Wiethase et al. 2024).
+In the South African Karoo the species experiences high levels of mortality owing to collisions with power lines, and collision rates in Namibia are also thought to be extremely high (Shaw et al. 2018).
+Estimates of 534 (95% CI 139-931) birds killed annually in the Karoo alone (rising to 721 [95% CI 188-1,256] birds when adjusted for observer search bias) are worryingly high, equivalent to 0.1 bustard per kilometre of transmission line per year (Shaw et al. 2018).
+Similarly in Namibia, mortality against transmission and distribution power lines as well as telephone lines was estimated at approximately 2,000 birds per year (Pallett and Osborne 2015).
+Given that the total South African population has been estimated at just 2,000-5,000 birds (Shaw 2013) and that the species has a low reproductive rate (Mmassy et al. 2018) this mortality rate appears unsustainable.
+Although comparison of road census data in the Karoo from the 1980s and 2000s did not find evidence of a decline (Shaw et al. 2016), the very low density of the species makes trend detection very difficult, and it is possible that the Karoo acts as a population sink for this locally nomadic species (Shaw et al. 2018).
+Overall trends are hard to piece together, but given the qualitative evidence for range-wide declines (Senyatso et al. 2013), local extinctions and evidence of range contraction in Tanzania (Wiethase et al. 2024) and evidence of unsustainable rates of collision mortality, it is suspected that the population is undergoing a moderately rapid to rapid overall reduction of between 10-29 % over the past and current 36-year period (equivalent to three generations).